 Apply For Child's US Passport Online

 Your child’s first international trip is an exciting time.
 However, the process of applying for your child’s first passport can be time-consuming and demanding.
 U.S. Passport Online makes the process simple, easy, and fast, especially if your child is traveling on short-notice.
 Our case managers are available to guide you through all of the extra requirements that accompany applying for a minor’s passport.
-All of your information is protected through our secure web site, and all documents are transported by a government-approved courier.
+All of your information is protected through our secure website, and all documents are transported by a courier registered with the passport agency.

 To begin the process of applying for your child’s passport, review and follow the checklist below.
 Once you’ve placed your order with U.S. Passport Online, a personal case manager will contact you to guide you through the rest of the process.

 Your child is considered a minor and requires a passport to travel internationally by air if:

 - Your child is under the age of sixteen (including newborns and infants)